Cigar Box: How to Build a Cigar Box Guitar for Around $25

 Part one of a new series: Learn how to make your own cigar box guitar for around $25.

-The idea of this series of blog posts is to show you how to make one of these three-string guitars and to showcase some notable players and builders.
+The idea of this series of columns is to show you how to make one of these three-string guitars and to showcase some notable players and builders.

 Today, people make them out of just about anything that will resonate or vibrate, such as an oil can, coffee can, wine crate or soda can.
 They also use many different things for a neck, like an ordinary 1-by-2 piece of hardwood, broom handles, even wooden rulers.